AimLuo/www.diagrams.net-source/_posts/2021-08-18-sketch-online-whiteboard.md

 **Zoom in and out:** Use the scroll wheel on your mouse, or click on the magnifying glass tools in the bottom right.
 Click on the number in the center to reset the zoom to 100%, or again to fit the whiteboard content to your browser window.

-**See an outline of the entire online whiteboard:** Click on the _Outline_ tool in the bottom right to open a floating panel.
+**See an outline of the entire online whiteboard:** Click on zoom percentage tool, then select _Outline_ from the list to open a floating panel.
 The area highlighted in blue is your current browser window.
 Drag the blue area to move quickly to another section of the whiteboard.
 <br /><img src="/assets/img/blog/online-whiteboard-canvas.gif" style="width=100%;max-width:600px;height:auto;" alt="Move and zoom the online whiteboard canvas with your mouse or the tools in the bottom right at sketch.diagrams.net">

 ### Style shapes, text and connectors